 UPDATE: The tax plan signed into law on December 22, 2017 includes provisions related to 529 college savings plans and ABLE plans.
 Language in the bill includes the ability to rollover funds from a college savings plan to an ABLE plan.
 Details associated with this new legislation are currently being reviewed.
-More specific information will be shared as soon as it becomes available.
+Click here for more information.

 In this blog series, we’re highlighting the questions our customer service team mostly frequently receives.
 Up next: